iwhync/UKlottosimulator/README.md

 You will then be informed of how many attempts this had taken, and the accumulative cost Expect this to take a while.
 Probably like, 10 minutes?
 Unless you're very lucky!!
 Well - in practice I find it takes around 10 minutes, however, given it is random, or as random as sudo random can be, while statistically unlikely it could run forever without matching all numbers.
+As if you needed any more proof that playing the lottery is a total waste of money.
+Run it for youself and marvel in the millions upon millions of pounds you'll be losing, over and over again.